-- For students who are 3 to 5 years of age, an individual qualified to teach preschool students without disabilities: - An individual who can interpret the instructional implications of any evaluation results.
-(A person may assume this role in addition to another role at the conference.); - A representative of CPS (district representative) who is qualified to supervise the provision of special education services, is knowledgeable about the general education curriculum and available resources, and is authorized to commit resources on behalf of the District.
-(If a representative from ODLSS attends the meeting, such as when the IEP team may be discussing placement in a separate day school, that person acts as the district representative and should be identified on the Parent/Guardian Notification of Conference form as such.); and - The student, if a purpose of the conference is to plan transition services (age 141⁄2 and older during the life of the IEP), the student is age 18 or older, or if the parent/guardian chooses to have the child participate.
+- At least one parent/guardian of the student; - At least one general education teacher, if the student is or may be participating in the general education environment.
+The general education teacher who serves as a member of a student's IEP team should be a teacher who is, or may be, responsible for implementing a portion of the IEP, so that the teacher can participate in discussions on how best to instruct the student.
+The general education teacher should also provide input regarding grade-level curriculum and content; - At least one special education teacher.
+(If the child is receiving only speech and language services, the Speech-Language Pathologist shall fulfill this role.); - For students who are 3 to 5 years of age, an individual qualified to teach preschool students without disabilities: - An individual who can interpret the instructional implications of any evaluation results.
+(A person may assume this role in addition to another role at the conference.): - A representative of CPS (district representative) who is qualified to supervise the provision of special education services, is knowledgeable about the general education curriculum and available resources, and is authorized to commit resources on behalf of the district.
+(If a representative from ODLSS attends the meeting, such as when the IEP team may be discussing placement in a separate day school, that person acts as the district representative and should be identified on the Parent/Guardian Notification of Conference as such.); and - The student, if a purpose of the conference is to plan transition services (usually for students age 14 1/2 and older), the student is age 18 or older, or if the parent/guardian chooses to have the child participate at any age.